-Health, Wellness & Public Safety Division students must graduate under the current catalog.
-Pre- and corequisites are listed in course descriptions and are subject to change with each new catalog.
+Graduation Policy Health, Wellness & Public Safety Division students must graduate under the current catalog. - Pre- and corequisites are listed in course descriptions and are subject to change with each new catalog.
 It is the student's responsibility to meet the pre- and/or corequisites in effect for the term in which a course is taken, regardless of the catalog under which the student entered or will graduate.
-Students may be stopped from enrolling or may be disenrolled if pre- or corequisites are not met. □ Students who have successfully completed courses that no longer exist from previous catalogs will be accommodated.
-Contact the department at (505) 224-4111 for more information.
-Contact Information Contact the EMS Program Director, Cy Stockhoff at (505) 224-5259, cstockhoff@tvi.edu, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Students may be stopped from enrolling or may be disenrolled if pre- or corequisites are not met. - Students who have successfully completed courses that no longer exist from previous catalogs will be accommodated.
+Contact the division at (505) 224-4111 for more information.
+CONTACT INFORMATION Contact the HWPS Division at (505) 224-4111, or Academic Advisement and Career Development at (505) 224-4321.